aswanathxoxo/Air-canvas-mini-project/README.md

 # virtual-paint
-This is a virtual painting python script bult using opencv and mediapipe
+This is a virtual painting python script built using opencv and mediapipe

 project developed by
     Abhijith MA (UKP21CS004)